JustinRaoECCC/nhs-infrastructure-map/README.md

 ## Current Bugs / TODO List

-June 25th, 2025
+June 27th, 2025

+Repairs are not required
+Repair was randomly there
+Creating a station auto creates a station folder in the file system

 * figure out sort by frequency meaning
 * Impliment the calculation for determining what should be the order of repairs (Sort by: Repair Priority) -->  Out of 100, it's somthing like x times 0.3 + y times 0.5 + z times 0.2

 * active becomes inactive issue
-* imported ACTIVE should become Active
 * imported NAME should become Name (maybe)

-* Need to hook up the file system with the program and integrate user interactivity (make sure the switch to compatability with sharepoint is easy)

-- Currently the add photos button doesnt work
 - Only show Repair Information if there is a repair needed

 ---